Beam

 Configure the IP address

-After creating the VLAN interface, you can configure its IP address, either via DHCP or by assigning a static IP.
+After creating the interface, configure its IP address.
+You can use DHCP or assign a static IP.

 • To use DHCP: